CREEPYGATE/RMX2020-Kernel-Bash-script/README.md

 # Problems

 > To prevent __CONFIG_CC_STACKPROTECTOR_STRONG: -fstack-protector-strong not supported by compiler__
+> THIS PROBLEM IS RELATED IN PROTON_CLANG
+_

->It is related in your path/dir.
-You can rename and remove the spaces of the folders and set path.
+>Sometimes it depends on your Operating System.
+You can rename|remove the spaces of the folders then set proton-clang path path.
 >example /home/user/Desktop**/Kernel Compile/**
->Remove Spaces/Rename the Kernel Compile Folder.
+>Remove Spaces/Rename the 'Kernel Compile' Folder_